Mammoth Hot Springs, Upper Terraces

 At the next stop along Upper Terrace Drive a sign shows the name Prospect Terrace.
 This may be a little bit confusing because Prospect Terrace is an expanded area and comprises The Esplanade, Cupid Spring, Baby Terrace, and the Prospect Springs.
 The weathered sinter cone next to the loop road is the remains of one of the Prospect Springs.
 They ceased flowing at the end of the 1960s.

-New Highland Terrace was formed by different springs from 1928 through to the 1980s in a forested area.
+New Highland Terrace was formed by New Highland Spring from 1928 through to the 1980s in a forested area.
 Some of the embedded trees can still be seen today.
-New Highland Terrace is only a part of the extensive Highland Terrace proper, where some prominent springs were located such as Highland Spring, which was intermittently active from 1871 until 1970, and Cedar Tree Spring, which showed discharge from 1961 to the early 1970s.
-Probably around 2011 a new generation of New Highland Springs developed just in the middle of the northern edge of New Highland Terrace, whose runoffs are visible from the road.
+New Highland Terrace is only a part of the extensive Highland Terrace proper where some prominent springs are located in areas that are now inaccessible and secluded.
+Cedar Tree Spring, which showed discharge from 1961 to the early 1970s, is one example.
+Probably around 2011 New Highland Spring developed a new generation of vents just in the middle of the northern edge of New Highland Terrace, whose runoffs are visible from the road.
 The strongest one is shown on the next picture.
 If you look very closely, you may spot a little gas driven water fountain on top of the spring.

-West of the active springs some old, partially broken terracette deposits of former springs line the edge of the terrace.
+West of the active vents some old, partially broken terracette deposits of New Highland Spring line the edge of the terrace.

 Immediately south of New Highland Terrace, Orange Spring Mound appears.
 This impressive mound on Highland Terrace is an intermittently active hot spring supported by a fissure ridge.
 Due to the low water discharge it is growing quite slowly and has built up the characteristic cone shape over a long period of time.